matteobaccan/owner/docs/contributing.md

 requests directed at another branch will not be accepted.

-The [OWNER wiki](https://github.com/lviggiano/owner/wiki) on GitHub can be freely updated without a pull request as all GitHub users have access.
+The [OWNER wiki](https://github.com/lviggiano/owner/wiki) on GitHub can be freely updated without a pull request as all GitHub users have read and write access.